 Commentary for the quarter ended 30 September 2023

-The third quarter of 2023 was unfriendly to investors both with regards to equity returns and so too bonds.
+The third quarter of 2023 was unfriendly to investors both regarding equity and bond performance.

-We believe that we are nearing the top of a global rising interest rate cycle, but the higher for longer mantra pushed by central banks, finally gripped market participants this quarter and bond yields rose in sympathy.
+We believe that we are nearing the top of a global rising interest rate cycle, but the higher for longer mantra pushed by central banks finally gripped market participants this quarter and bond yields rose in sympathy.
 Tighter monetary conditions reflected in higher positive real yields stunted equity enthusiasm and consequently, bond and equity returns were negative.
-The Barclays Global Bond Index fell 3.6% in Q3 and the MSCI World Index fell 3.4%.
+The Barclays Global Bond Index fell 3.6% in Q3 and the MSCI World Index fell 3.4% – in dollars.

 The rand (-9.7%) is the 3rd worst performing currency against the dollar year-to-date after the Turkish Lira (-31.7%) and Egyptian Pound (-19.9%) but ironically, is one of the few currencies that held up well in this past quarter.

-Against all these moving parts, the Northstar Global Flexible fund returned -3.30% in Q3 whereas the 60% equity and 40% bond proxy or benchmark, fell 3.43%.
-The fund had an average equity weighting of 64.39% for the period in question and these equities (-3.76%) slightly underperformed the MSCI World Index, which dropped by 3.4%.
+Despite producing negative returns (-2.83%), the global portfolio within the fund outperformed the MSCI World Index (-3.63%).
+The fund had an average foreign equity weighting of 17.19% for the period in question.
 The stocks that added the most to performance were Blackstone, Google and Broadridge whereas the top detractors were Estee Lauder, Delta Airlines and L3Harris.